-I am a Lecturer in the School of Geosciences, where I examine the impact of climate change and pollutants on marine organisms and ecosystems, with particular focus on tropical and cold-water coral reefs.
+I am a Senior Lecturer in the School of Geosciences, where I examine the impact of climate change and pollutants on marine organisms and ecosystems, with particular focus on tropical and cold-water coral reefs.
 I explore how Past events have impacted upon marine ecosystems and organisms, examine how organisms have adapted to survive in a wide variety of Present day systems, and use aquaria experiments to predict how Future projected changes will impact organism fitness.
 By combining climate research with potential pollution problems, I also investigate how nanoparticles from sunscreen may exacerbate the bleaching response of corals, and whether oil-degrading microbes can still ‘clean up’ oil spills in a future ocean.
 The four main themes of my research are:

 - The impact of climate change on tropical and cold-water corals